 Learn the differences between equity options and options on futures contracts, and how experienced options traders can use futures options to enhance their trading.

-If you’ve read any options-related content on The Ticker Tape, or perhaps watched our media affiliate, the TD Ameritrade Network, you’ve likely noticed that a lot of strategy examples feature equity options—options on stocks and stock indexes.
+If you’ve read any options-related content on The Ticker Tape, you’ve likely noticed that a lot of strategy examples feature equity options—options on stocks and stock indexes.
 However, many opportunities lie beyond the world of stocks and stock options, such as options on futures contracts.

 In fact, appropriately approved accounts at TD Ameritrade can trade options on a wide array of futures products on the thinkorswim® platform—everything from grains like corn, soybeans, and wheat, to foreign currencies like euros, pounds, and yen, to Treasury products such as bonds, notes, and eurodollars, to energy products like crude oil and natural gas, as well as precious metals.
 Stock indexes like the S&P 500, Dow Jones Industrial Average, and the Nasdaq 100 have their own futures contracts, too, and options are listed on those contracts as well.

 Stock options and options on futures can be thought of as cousins—a lot of shared DNA, but with some subtle differences thrown in.
 So if you’re an equity options trader looking to add new trading alternatives or exposure to different asset classes, read on and decide if options on futures might be right for you.

 The following, like all of our strategy discussions, is strictly for educational purposes only.
 It is not, and should not be considered, individualized advice or a recommendation.
 Futures and futures options trading is speculative and is not suitable for all investors.